bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step5.md

 Task 5:
 Copy the total_vcores.sh script.<br>
+<br><b> total_vcores.sh</b> file which is used to obtain the total number of virtual CPU cores assigned to the nodes.
 `cp ~/test/total_vcores.sh ~/Spark/appconfig`{{execute}}
 <br><br>
 To view the content of total_vcores.sh file.<br> Please execute the below command.<br>